 Whereas by an Agreement dated the Third day of August now instant and made between Arthur Cunningham Douglas Secretary of the Post Office Department for and on behalf of the Government of Tasmania of the one part and Charles Henry Grant General Manager and Attorney of the Tasmanian Main Line Railway Company Limited for and on behalf of the said Company of the other part After reciting that the said Company have since the First day of May last been carrying the Mails between Hobart Town and Launceston and between those places and all intermediate stations on the Main Line Railway and including all English and Intercolonial Mails but that the remuneration to be paid by the said Government to the said Company for such Mail Service had not been settled and that the said Government and the said Company had differed as to the amount of such remuneration to be paid as aforesaid.
-It was agreed that the amount of such remuneration not to be less than Two thousand pounds nor more than Three thousand eight hundred and fifty-seven pounds for the period of twelve months from the said First day of May last to the Thirtieth day of April one thousand eight hundred and seventy-nine (which was to be payable monthly) and all other matters in dispute between the said Government and the said Company should be

-Inforthwith and the same were thereby referred to arbitration in the manner provided by the Lands Clauses Act And whereas we the said Thomas Highbotham and William Meeke Fehon respectively have been duly appointed as arbitrators on behalf of the said Government and the said Company respectively to act in the matter of the said reference and to do and perform all acts deeds matters and things necessary for carrying out the said reference Now know ye and these presents withinks that we the said Thomas Highbotham and William Meeke Ferhon having taken upon ourselves the said arbitration and having before entering upon the matters referred to us as aforesaid respectively made and subscribed the declarations hereunto annexed and nominated and appointed by writing George Gordon of Melbourne aforesaid Esquire to be the umpire to decide on any such matters on which we might differ and having fully and deliberately considered the matters in difference do make this our award in writing in manner following that is to say That the amount to be paid by the Government of Tasmania to The Tasmanian Main Line Railway Company Limited as remuneration for such Mail Service as aforesaid for the period of Twelve months from the said First day of May last to the Thirtieth day of April one thousand eight hundred and seventy-nine and for and in respect of all other matters in dispute between the said Government and the said Company touching or in any way relating to the Mail Services of the said Colony of Tasmania at the date of the said recited agreement being carried on by the said Company is the sum of Two thousand eight hundred and fifty pounds.
-And we further award and determine that the Government of Tasmania and the said Company respectively shall bear and pay their own costs of and incidental to this arbitration except the costs of this our award and that the costs and expenses of this our award shall be paid by the said Government and the said Company respectively shall bear and pay their own costs of and incidental to this arb
+It was agreed that the amount of such remuneration not to be less than Two thousand pounds nor more than Three thousand eight hundred and fifty-seven pounds for the period of twelve months from the said First day of May last to the Thirtieth day of April one thousand eight hundred and seventy-nine (which was to be payable monthly) and all other matters in dispute between the said Government and the said Company should be forthwith and the same were thereby referred to arbitration in the manner provided by the Lands Clauses Act And whereas we the said Thomas Highnbotham and William Meeke Fehon respectively have been duly appointed as arbitrators on behalf of the said Government and the said Company respectively to act in the matter of the said reference and to do and perform all acts deeds matters and things necessary for carrying out the said reference Now know ye and these presents witness that we the said Thomas Highnbotham and William Meeke Feehon having taken upon ourselves the said arbitration and having before entering upon the matters referred to us as aforesaid respectively made and subscribed the declarations hereunto annexed and nominated and appointed by writing George Gordon of Melbourne aforesaid Esquire to be the umpire to decide on any such matters on which we might differ and having fully and deliberately considered the matters in difference do make this our award in writing in manner following that is to say That the amount to be paid by the Government of Tasmania to The Tasmania Main Line Railway Company Limited as remuneration for such Mail Service as aforesaid for the period of Twelve months from the said First day of May last to the Thirtieth day of April one thousand eight hundred and seventy-nine and for and in respect of all other matters in dispute between the said Government and the said Company touching or in any way relating to the Mail Services of the said Colony of Tasmania at the date of the said recited agreement being carried on by the said Company is the sum of Two Tasmania and the said Company respectively shall bear and pay their own costs of and incidental to this arbitration except the costs of this our award and that the costs and expenses of this our award shall be paid by the said Government and the said Company respectively in equal shares In witness whereof we have hereunto set our hands and seals the Thirteenth day of August one thousand eight hundred and seventy-eight.
+T. Highnbotham